lucas-koontz/Review-Scraper/README.md

 ## How to Run

-There's several ways to run this project:
+There are several ways to run this project:

 1. As an installed gem in a project (described above).
 1. Run directly in your console after downloading this project.